Non-centrosymmetric, transverse structural modulation in SrAl4, and elucidation of its origin in the BaAl4 family of compounds: Results and discussion

 \subsection{Criteria for the formation of CDW in BaAl$_4$ type compounds}

 Only a few of the isostructural compounds $X$Al$_{4-x}$Ga$_{x}$ ($X$ = Ba, Eu, Sr, Ca; $0 < x < 4$) undergo phase transitions.
+First, it is noticed that chemical disorder tends to suppress a CDW transition, if the disorder is at sites carrying the CDW.
+The transition temperature is lowered upon increasing doping, while a few percent of doping can be sufficient to completely suppress the CDW transition \cite{liuy2010a,yand2019a}.
+The sensitivity of the CDW for chemical disorder explains the absence of CDW transitions in EuAl$_{4-x}$Ga$_x$ ($0 < x <4$, except $x=0$ and $x=2$) \cite{stavinoha2018a}, and the absence of CDW transitions in SrAl$_{4-x}$Si$_x$ and SrAl$_{4-x}$Ge$_x$ \cite{zhang2013a,zevalkink2017a}.

-We make the observation, that structural and CDW phase transitions take place in compounds that have the ratio $c/a$ within a narrow range: $2.51 < c/a < 2.54$ (Fig. \ref{fig:sral4_criteria}).
+Thus, restricting the analysis to compounds $X$Al$_{4-x}$Ga$_{x}$ with $x = 0,\:2$ or $4$, we make the observation that structural and CDW phase transitions take place in compounds that have the ratio $c/a$ within a narrow range: $2.51 < c/a < 2.54$ (Fig. \ref{fig:sral4_criteria}).

 EuGa$_4$ has a CDW phase transition for pressures exceeding 2 GPa \cite{nakamura2015a}.
 One might then speculate, that the ratio $c/a$ of EuGa$_4$ at high pressures will be within the critical range (Fig. \ref{fig:sral4_criteria}).
 This criterion is useful to predict CDWs in new compounds of this family.
 At present there is no information regarding whether SrAl$_2$Ga$_2$ exhibits CDW or other structural transitions.